QBitArray Class

 void QBitArray::swap(QBitArray &other)

-Swaps bit array other with this bit array.
+Swaps this bit array with other.
 This operation is very fast and never fails.

 bool QBitArray::testBit(qsizetype i) const